-Orthognathic surgery is also known as corrective jaw surgery.
-It is used to treat a variety of facial and jaw abnormalities in which the facial bones and teeth are not correctly developed.
+Orthognathic surgery, corrective jaw surgery, is used to treat facial and jaw abnormalities in which the facial bones and teeth are not correctly developed.
 This results in difficulty with chewing, speech, and jaw function.
-In many cases, the facial appearance is affected by this problem.
-Orthognathic means “straight jaws,” and orthognathic surgery corrects these jaw and facial deformities, usually in conjunction with an orthodontist.
+In many cases, the facial appearance is affected by the developmental abnormalities.
+Orthognathic surgery corrects these jaw and facial deformities, usually in conjunction with an orthodontist.
 Once the jaws are corrected teeth will come together properly.

 The sagittal split osteotomy of the lower jaw is done through incisions placed inside the mouth, near the back part of the cheek where it attaches to the lower jaw.
 The jaw bone is divided in the area of the angle of the jaw in a front-to-back plane.
 This allows the tooth-bearing part of the lower jaw to slide backwards, in the case of a protruding lower jaw, or forward in the case of a deficient or short lower jaw.

 In the past, thin wires were used to support the bones in the new positions but because this was not stable the patient also had to endure periods of six to 12 weeks of “maxillomandibular fixation,” or having their teeth and jaws wired together after corrective jaw surgery.
 Not only was this uncomfortable but oral hygiene was difficult and post-operative weight loss was a problem.
 Fortunately, small titanium screws have been developed that are placed to hold the segments together during healing and the jaws need to be rubber-banded together for only about one week.